mvalipour/mvalipour.github.io/_posts/2015-11-10-build-telegram-bot-nodejs-heroku.md

 heroku open
 ```

-Each time you need to deploy the app, simply run the following command and push your latest code to heroku remote repo, which then consequently result in your node.js app building and starting on the Heroku servers.
+Each time you need to deploy the app, simply run the following command and push your latest code to heroku remote repo, which then results in your node.js app to build and start on Heroku server.

 ```language-bash
 git push heroku master